ucrcsedept/course-support/VSCode-Debugging-Part-2/VSCodeDebuggingPart2.md

 ## Call Stack

-> Note: The following example came from the first debugging tutorial, where it was presented as an optional introduction to the call stack.
-Feel free to skip if you already went over it.

 A call stack, sometimes called the run-time stack or program stack, is something that a program uses to keep track of where it is if multiple functions are called within functions so it knows where to go back to once it finishes executing a function.
 Here is a visual example:

 <p align="center">